Luxshan2000/Local-File-MCP-Server/README.md

 - "Delete all temporary .tmp files in the workspace"
 - "Compare config.json with config_backup.json"
 - "Show me the diff between old_version.py and new_version.py"
+- "Create a backup.zip archive of all my source files"
+- "Extract the data.zip file to the imports/ directory"
+- "Calculate the SHA256 hash of important_file.pdf"
+- "Append this log entry to server.log without overwriting"

 ## Security